soniclavier/bigdata-notebook/_posts/2018-02-15-spark_continuous_processing.markdown

 This caused an exception, *org.apache.spark.sql.AnalysisException* - **Continuous processing does not support EventTimeWatermark operations**.
 Watermarks are not supported in ContinuousProcessing since that involves collecting data.
 So we will remove **withWatermark("timestamp", "3 seconds")** from the code.<br/>

 Now the application threw another exception **Continuous processing does not support Aggregate operations**.
 As I mentioned earlier, Spark expects you to use micro-batch based processing if you need to do aggregations, since this involves waiting for data to arrive.
 Removing the code related to avg, groupBy and window fixes the problem and the application runs.
+The modified application code is [here](https://github.com/soniclavier/bigdata-notebook/blob/master/spark_23/src/main/scala/com/vishnuviswanath/spark/streaming/ContinuousKafkaStreaming.scala).

 Note: ContinuousTrigger internally uses a ProcessingTimeExecutor(same as ProcessingTime trigger).
 But this does not have any effect on how often the data is processed since the tasks are already launched and is continuously processing the data.

 ### **Conclusion**
-ContinuousExecution provides us ability to do very low latency processing, but is limited in what we can we can do.
+ContinuousExecution provides us the ability to do very low latency processing but is limited in what we can we can do.
 This can change in near future since this is a new feature and is in the experimental stage.
 Hope you liked the post and as always thanks for reading.

 <a href="search.html?query=spark">Continue reading</a>